Women in the Russian and Soviet military: Putin era

-The Russian military has faced severe personnel shortages after the 2008 Russian military reform, being only "manned" to c.
+The Russian military has faced severe personnel shortages after the 2008 Russian military reform, being only manned to c.
 70% in 2012.
 In response, the Ministry of Defence mounted an aggressive campaign against draft evasion amongst men to increase coverage levels to 90~95% by 2020, but 'made little apparent effort to enlist women' in doing so.
 Despite a 2014 announcement by Deputy Defence Minister Tatiana Shevtsova to enlarge the number of servicewomen in the Russian Armed Forces to 80,000 by 2020, this goal was not achieved (it was c.
 41,000 in May 2020).
-Some observers have concluded that the government had overlooked an obvious source of "manpower" by ignoring the large pool of potential female soldiers.
+Some observers have concluded that the government had overlooked an obvious source of manpower by ignoring the large pool of potential female soldiers.

 Russo-Ukrainian War

-2022 invasion of Ukraine

-On 12 July 2022, Russian media reported the first death of Russian female soldier in the country's ongoing invasion of Ukraine.
+On 12 July 2022, Russian media reported the first death of a Russian female soldier in the country's ongoing invasion of Ukraine.
 The soldier was Anastasia Savitskaya, a corporal from Volgograd.

+In March 2023, Russian Minister of Defence Sergei Shoigu stated that there were 1100 women involved in combat with the Russian military in Ukraine.

+During the Russo-Ukrainian war, Russian women served in a frontline assault units.

+Russian military spouses "are posing a subtle but significant challenge to Vladimir Putin’s handling of the war in Ukraine by engaging in a form of political activism best described as ‘patriotic dissent’.